HVIP Program Definitions Guide

 Public Transit Bus

-“Public transit bus” for the purposes of this program means an on-road vehicle greater than 14,000 pounds GVWR, owned or operated by a city or county government; a transportation district / transit district; or a public agency.
-Public transit includes paratransit and microtransit services operated by or on behalf of a public transit agency, but not shuttle buses with restricted services including but not limited to airport shuttles, university shuttles, and prisoner transport shuttles.
+An on-road vehicle greater than 14,000 pounds Gross Vehicle Weight Rating (GVWR), owned or operated by a city or county government; a transportation district, transit district, or a public agency.
+Public transit includes paratransit and micro transit services run by or for a public transit agency.
+It does not include restricted-use shuttles like airport, university, or prisoner transport shuttles.

 Purchaser